mmseng/AislingMatHelper/README.md

 Specifically, this was designed for players pledged to the Aisling Duval power, to automate the keystrokes required to purchase, load, and deliver powerplay materials.

 This is an overhaul of an [original script](https://pastebin.com/9MFvm8ek) by CMDR Oraki/Sulandir.
-This updated script features full fortification, preparation, and expansion support, Horizons and Odyssey support, complete modularization of all hard-coded aspects into easy-to-use variables, full documentation (below), and fully commented code.
+This updated script features complete modularization of all hard-coded aspects into easy-to-use variables, full documentation (below), and fully commented code.

 <p align='center'>
 	<img src='img/aisling.png' /><br />